 Background: the LSE and Palestine Solidarity

 Following the start of the genocide in Gaza in October 2023, the Palestine society at the LSE reached out to school management and demanded a meeting regarding the university’s unethical investments.
-The LSE told students that the investments are not about ethics but about risk, they said it was necessary to invest in weapons because of a concern in case they “get attacked”.
+The LSE told students that the investments are not about ethics but about risk, and said it was necessary to invest in weapons in case they “get attacked”.
 The management team then cut contact with the students and denied any further meetings with them.

-In order to disrupt and dismantle the protest, the LSE took legal action against the encampment, and evicted the students with the presence of bailiffs and security staff, on Eid day, the 17th of June 2024.
+In order to disrupt and dismantle the protest, the LSE took legal action against the encampment.
+On Eid day, the 17th of June 2024, the LSE evicted the students with the presence of bailiffs and security staff.

-On Tuesday the 4th of June 2024, a referendum was held at the LSE Student Union, that asked whether the Student Union body should engage with the university’s senior leadership to advocate for full and meaningful divestment, and ensure that the LSE’s investment portfolio reflected the values of its student body.
+On Tuesday the 4th of June 2024, a referendum was held at the LSE Student Union, asking whether the Student Union body should engage with the university’s senior leadership to advocate for full and meaningful divestment and ensure that the LSE’s investment portfolio reflected the values of its student body.
 The motion saw a record student turnout and passed with a clear majority - 89% in favour.

-Despite the motion being overwhelmingly voted for, the LSE continues to hold investments in weapons manufacturing firms and no steps have been taken to implement the calls and demands of its own student body.
+Despite the overwhelming support for the motion, the LSE continues to hold investments in weapons manufacturing firms and no steps have been taken to implement the calls and demands of its own student body.
 In fact, the LSE senior management have voted to continue their investments, in complete disregard of and contrary to the referendum outcome.

 LSE Student Protest following the encampment